Neutral Toned Christmas Tree Featuring Presents Underneath

 14. Silver

-Silver Christmas Tree
+Elegant Gray Christmas Tree

 The shimmering appeal of silver can make your Christmas tree spectacular.
 Even when sparsely decorated, the tree looks stunning thanks to the dazzling beauty of this color tone.
 It mimics the snowy weather outside and maintains a classy look for the tree.
 A silver color scheme works best when both the Christmas tree and the surrounding elements follow the same decor theme.
 When you’re out of inspiration to decorate the home, it can sometimes pay off to simply observe the beautiful color palette outdoors.